 A Local’s Map to the Labyrinth: The Pools & Saunas

-Navigating Gellért can feel like exploring a maze, a result of its piecemeal expansion over the decades.
-Here’s a breakdown of what you’ll find inside.
+Navigating Gellért felt like exploring a maze, a result of its piecemeal expansion over the decades.
+Here’s a breakdown of what the bath offered-and what should return after the renovation.

 The Thermal Halls